mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 Generally, each Sidekiq pod should have about 1 vCPU and 2 GB of memory.

-Given the network topology above, the four Sidekiq nodes in the cluster total to 16 vCPUs and 60 GB of memory, excluding the overhead of Kubernetes components.
-Once those components are accounted for, there is around 15.5 vCPUs and 50 GB of memory allocatable to workloads.

-With these constraints identified, the available resources allow us to deploy up to 16 Sidekiq pods.
+Given the available resources in the table above, up to 16 Sidekiq pods can be deployed.
 If more pods are needed, the available resources must expand approximately at the 1 vCPU to 2 GB of memory ratio for each pod added.

 #### Webservice

 Generally, each Webservice pod should have about 1 vCPU and 1.25 GB of memory _per worker_.
 Note that the default number of worker processes is currently 2.

-Given the network topology above, the four Webservice nodes in the cluster total to 128 vCPUs and 128 GB of memory, excluding the overhead of Kubernetes components.
-Once those components are accounted for, there is around 127.5 vCPUs and 104 GB of memory allocatable to workloads.
+This means that each Webservice pod should have about 2 vCPUs and 2.5 GB of memory with the default number of worker processes configured.

 With these constraints identified, the available resources allow us to deploy up to 28 Webservice pods.
 If more pods are needed, the available resources must expand approximately at the 1 vCPU to 1.25 GB of memory _per worker_ ratio for each pod added.